-- Association of Pool and Spa Professionals (APSP) - American Institute of Architects (AIA)
+- Pool and Hot Tub Alliance (PHTA) [formerly The Association of Pool and Spa Professionals (APSP)] - American Institute of Architects (AIA)

 The code development committees evaluate and make recommendations regarding proposed changes to the codes.
 Their recommendations are then subject to public comment and council-wide votes.
 The ICC's governmental members-public safety officials who have no financial or business interest in the outcome-cast the final votes on proposed changes.